kestra-io/docs/docs/developer-guide/triggers/flow.md

           - SUCCESS
 ```

-> This flow will be triggered after successfully execution of flow both `flow-a` & `flow-b` during the current day.
-When the conditions is meet, all is the counter is reset and can be re-triggered during the current day.
+> This flow will be triggered after the successful execution of both flows `flow-a` & `flow-b` during the current day.
+When the conditions are met, the counter is reset and can be re-triggered during the same day.
 See [MultipleCondition](/plugins/core/conditions/org.kestra.core.models.conditions.types.MultipleCondition.html) for more details
 ```yaml
 id: trigger-multiplecondition-listener
 namespace: org.kestra.tests